cbdr/core-search-play-seed.g8/src/main/g8/README.md

-# Search Document Service Template
+# $name$
-Brief description of the seed application
+Explain what is the purpose of the application

 ## Local Build Instructions